 First, you need to identify why the university or course you are currently studying simply isn’t cutting it for you.
 Could these be the reasons why you are not enjoying your university?

-Many universities offer as little as 10 hours of lecture time a week – typically spread across 5 days.
+Many universities offer as little as 10 hours of lecture time a week – typically spread across five days.
 This combined with one lecturer per 300 students means that you wouldn’t really have a relationship with them.
-If contact time is on the top of your list, studying via blended learning might be the best option for you – you get 2 or 3 full days of classroom delivery a week for that all important personal tuition time.
+If contact time is on the top of your list, studying via Blended Learning might be the best option for you – you get two days of classroom delivery a week for that all important personal tuition time, with smaller class sizes, as compared to the traditional uni model.
 Got a question outside of these days?
-Just drop your lecturer an e-mail.
+Just drop your lecturer an email.

-In today’s cut-throat competition, it’s only sensible to get work experience alongside your study.
-You don’t have to give-up your academic ambitions even if you wish to be working.
-All you need to do is find an online programme that will fit around your working life – you will earn while you learn (maybe even graduate debt free?) and gain the all-important work experience to improve your future job prospects.
+With competition running high in the jobs market, it’s only sensible to get work experience alongside your study.
+You don’t have to give up your academic ambitions, even if you wish to be working.
+All you need to do is find an online programme that will fit around your working life – you will earn while you learn and gain the all-important work experience to improve your future job prospects.

 If you’re looking to move in the first few weeks of your first year, or between years if the courses are similar enough, you might be able to transfer directly from one university to another.
 Connect with the university you want to move to and find out whether they will accept you onto the course.
 If you want to transfer during a year, you'll need to submit a validation from the new university to your current university.
 If you want to transfer between years, you would have to apply to the new university using UCAS.